 Twitter earns revenue through advertising and data licensing, with the advertising business accounting for a majority of its revenues.
 The company charges advertisers and marketers for promoting their tweets and Twitter accounts.
-Additionally, it charges data re-sellers for access to user tweets.
-Ninety-four out of top 100 ad age advertisers used Twitter's services in 2013.

 We believe that the United States Advertising business is the primary source of value for Twitter because:

 Significantly Higher Ad Monetization Compared To International Business

 The U.S. accounted for approximately 65% of Twitter's revenues in 2015.
 Although the international business is growing, the monetization level remains much higher for the U.S.

 Advertising revenue per 1,000 timeline views stood at an estimated $8.92 for the U.S. in 2015, more than five times the corresponding figure for the international segment.
 We notice a similar discrepancy for Facebook as well, which is a much more mature and profitable company.
 As there are structural reasons for this disparity, ad monetization in the U.S. may remain significantly higher for the foreseeable future.
 The average ad pricing in international markets is lower due to lack of purchasing power.
 In addition to this, the online advertising is still picking up in many of the emerging markets such as India and Brazil.

 User Growth Has Slowed Down On The Platform